-Maurice Clarke founder of the HHA is pleased to give talks to local Family History groups around the country.
-There is no fee but reasonable travel expenses and any overnight accommodation may be requested.
+Maurice Clarke founder of the HHA until June 2016 gave talks to local Family History groups around the country.

 - Typical Agenda for talk on the HHA and Heir Hunting

 - England Wales Family Tree entitlement

 - Scotland Entitlement

 April 28 2016 - Ipswich - Suffolk Family History Society